Federal PLUS Loans

 A parent may apply for a PLUS Loan for up to the annual cost of attendance minus any aid.
 Approval for this loan is determined by the Department of Education and if approved, Carnegie Mellon will certify the amount eligible to borrow.
 An origination fee is deducted from the loan proceeds each semester before being sent to Carnegie Mellon.
 The proceeds will be sent to CMU via electronic funds transfer (EFT) and deposited into the student's account.

 If the PLUS Loan is not approved, the student may borrow additional unsubsidized Federal Direct Student Loan funds.

 Grad PLUS Loan

-Federal Graduate PLUS Loans are available to graduate and professional students, allowing a graduate student to borrow on his/her own behalf up to the standard graduate cost of attendance less other aid received to assist with educational expenses.
+Federal Graduate PLUS Loans are available to graduate and professional students, allowing graduate students to borrow on their own behalf up to the standard graduate cost of attendance less other aid received to assist with educational expenses.

 A Grad PLUS Loan is a non-need based loan provided by the Department of Education to creditworthy graduate students.
 Graduate and professional borrowers who are enrolled at least half-time qualify for an automatic in-school deferment.
 Interest will accrue during the in-school period.
 View current interest rates.

 An origination fee is deducted from the loan proceeds each semester before being sent to Carnegie Mellon.
 The proceeds will be sent to CMU via electronic funds transfer (EFT) and deposited into the student's account.
 Funds are disbursed no earlier than 10 days prior to the first day of class.